United States Uniformed Services Privilege and Identification Card: Servicemember ID Cards

+Non-servicemember ID Cards

+Next Generation Uniformed Services ID Card

+Beginning December 2020 all DoD ID card facilities discontinued issuance of the legacy color-coded Uniformed Services Privilege and Identification Cards with the Next Generation USID card.
+The Next Generation USID card incorporates an updated design and security features to deter counterfeiting and fraud and is printed on a plastic cardstock.

+USID cards are issued to retired and reserve members, dependent family members of uniformed Service members, 100% Permanent and Total disabled military Veterans, and other eligible individuals in accordance with DoD policy to facilitate access to benefits, privileges, DoD bases, and Space-A air travel.

+Legacy USID cards will remain valid through their expiration date, however, individuals with an indefinite (INDEF) expiration date on their legacy USID card may replace those ID cards with a Next Generation USID card.

+Legacy ID Cards

-The primary types of U.S. military ID cards being issued today are the CAC, for active duty and Reserve members; the Department of Defense (DD) Form 2, for retirees; the DD Form 2765, for privileged veterans; and the DD Form 1173-1, for dependents.
+Prior to December 2020 the Department of Defense issued military ID cards utilizing a color-coded system the consisted of Department of Defense (DD) Form 2, for retirees; the DD Form 2765, for privileged veterans; and the DD Form 1173-1.
 Until the CAC was phased in, starting in late 2003, the DD Form 2, in branch-specific variants, served as active duty members' IDs.
 Prior to the October 1993 revision, the DD Form 2 form number was appended with one of five variant codes denoting branch of service (A, AF, N, MC, or CG), and the typewriter-filled blank form variants were overprinted with branch names and logos.
 Current DD Forms 2 and 1173 are identical for all branches; the Defense Enrollment Eligibility Reporting System (DEERS) ID workstation prints branch-unique names and logos onto the blank form along with the holder's personal information at the time of issue.
 Current DD Forms 2 and 1173 variants differ only in the color in which the blank form is printed, indicating the holder's status.
 DD Forms 2 and 1173 are easily confused as they are similar in appearance and purpose, however they are two distinct forms.

-Color coding

 The DD Form 2, DD Form 2765, and DD Form 1173 ID\S cards are color-coded to denote the status of the holder.
 Colors include: